kvarak/dnd/docs/_Classes/bard.md

 ### Comforting Melody
-At 3rd level, you learn a mellifluous song that soothes friend and foe alike.
-As an ***action***, you can expend a use of your Bardic Inspiration to sing to a number of creatures of your choice within 60 feet, that can hear you.
+You learn a mellifluous song that soothes friend and foe alike.
+As an ***action***, you can expend a use of your Bardic Inspiration to sing to creatures of your choice within 60 ft, that can hear you.
 The number of creatures you can sing to equals the number rolled on the Bardic Inspiration die.

 If a creature you select is an ally, it can gains advantage on one attack roll or ability check of its choice in the next 10 minutes.

 If a creature you select is not an ally, it must succeed on a Charisma saving throw against your spell save DC or suffer disadvantage on its first attack roll or ability check against you in the next 10 minutes.

 ### Heart to Heart
-Starting at 6th level, your open sincerity can cleanse others of ill-will.
+Your open sincerity can cleanse others of ill-will.
 As long as you are speaking truthfully and in good faith, you have advantage on your Charisma checks when interacting with creatures that aren't hostile to you.

-In addition, as an ***action***, you can force a creature within 60 feet that can see and hear you to make a Charisma saving throw against your spell save DC.
+In addition, as an ***action***, you can force a creature within 60 ft that can see and hear you to make a Charisma saving throw against your spell save DC.
 Creatures immune to being charmed automatically succeed on this saving throw, and creatures you are fighting make this save with advantage.

 On a failed save, the target becomes indifferent to you and your allies if it was hostile to you, or friendly to you and your allies if it was indifferent to you.
 This effect ends if the target is harmed or if it sees its allies being harmed.
 Otherwise, it lasts until the end of your next turn if you were fighting the target, or for 1 minute if you weren't fighting the target.